mrdmittry/fin_calc/README.md

 # Financial Calculator by mrdmittry
-A Financial Tool to calculate Time Value of Money
+A Financial Tool to calculate Time Value of Money and Effective Annual Rate